2024 Sustainability Report

 Total (Australian and International Equities)

-Any trend analysis needs to be complemented with qualitative forward-looking analysis to provide a reasonable assessment.
-Our Implemented Consultant, JANA has developed a Net Zero Manager Assessment framework to evaluate investment managers’ net zero commitments and strategies, and the robustness of their actions towards net zero.
-The insights attained from these assessments inform JANA’s engagement and stewardship initiatives with the underlying investment managers, to elevate net zero ambition and implementation.
+Trend analysis must be complemented with qualitative, forward-looking evaluations for a comprehensive assessment.
+JANA, has developed a Net Zero Manager Assessment framework to evaluate investment managers’ net zero commitments, strategies, and the robustness of their actions.
+Insights from these assessments inform JANA’s engagement and stewardship initiatives, enhancing net zero ambition and implementation.

 BHP Group Limited